Frequently Asked Questions

 • School districts are required by state law to ask voters for permission to sell bonds to investors in order to raise the capital dollars required to renovate existing buildings or build a new school.
 Essentially, it’s permission to take out a loan to build, renovate and pay that loan back over an extended period of time, much like a family takes out a mortgage loan for their home.
 A school board calls a bond election so voters can decide whether or not they want to pay for proposed facility projects.

 • The Admin Building currently houses 12 Departments, 20 Offices, 43 Staff Members, 1 Training Room, and 1 Boardroom.
-The 43 staff members include: 18 in Education, 8 in Curriculum, 4 in Technology, 3 in Business, 3 in ESL/504/Testing, 2 in PEIMS, 2 in Administration, and 1 each in Child Nutrition, Police, and the Education Foundation.
+The 43 staff members include: 18 in Special Education, 8 in Curriculum, 4 in Technology, 3 in Business, 3 in ESL/504/Testing, 2 in PEIMS, 2 in Administration, and 1 each in Child Nutrition, Police, and the Education Foundation.

 The Transportation and Maintenance Center includes 3 offices and supports 29 staff members.
 To accommodate growth, the department has utilized an old maintenance barn, as the current facility offers no additional capacity.